munificent/craftinginterpreters/book/scanning.md

 it's what we're looking for.

 Using that, we recognize these lexemes in two stages.
 When we hit, say `!`, we jump to its switch case.
-That case means "OK, we know the lexeme *starts* with `!`."
-Then we look at one more character to determine if we're on a `!` or a
+That case means "OK, we know the lexeme *starts* with `!`".
+Then we look at the next character to determine if we're on a `!` or a `!=`.
-`!=`.

 ## Longer Lexemes